 Place fresh cranberries into a large strainer and rinse with cool water.
 Drain well.
 Place cranberries in a food processor or food grinder; grind until they are in small pieces.

 NOTE: We use my parent’s old-fashioned meat grinder to grind the cranberries and fruit.
-You can see us using it in the pictures and video.
+You can see us using it in pictures and video.

 Also, grind one large red unpeeled apple and two peeled oranges.
 Add them to the ground cranberries and mix it all together.